 The exec system call replaces the calling process's memory with a new memory image loaded from a file stored in the file system.
-The file must have a particular format, which specifies which part of the file holds instructions, which part is data, at which instruction to start, etc..
-The format xv6 uses is called the ELF format, which Chapter 1 discusses in more detail.
+The file must have a particular format, which specifies which part of the file holds instructions, which part is data, at which instruction to start, etc. xv6 uses the ELF format, which Chapter 2 discusses in more detail.
 When exec succeeds, it does not return to the calling program; instead, the instructions loaded from the file start executing at the entry point declared in the ELF header.
 Exec takes two arguments: the name of the file containing the executable and an array of string arguments.
 For example: